 Because of the way it works, it doesn’t matter whether the passenger is facing forwards or backwards.
+Forward-facing is usually best; it just feels right.
 Also because the wearer can’t receive visual information from either side, reading a book is well possible with no ill-effect.

 Shorten the journey with a relaxing sleep

 An added bonus, depending on how you look at it, is that the visor makes the wearer feel so relaxed that nodding off to sleep is common.
 From my own experience I can say that sleeping in this manner is quite refreshing.
 It can have the effect of giving the impression that the journey is much shorter than it actually is because, while you have a really relaxing sleep, you’re missing large chunks of the journey.

 So simple and effective, people don’t believe it…